tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_oxygenxml.md

 If you want, you can turn off the HTML preview by right-clicking the preview pane and choosing Hide preview.
 (You toggle it back on by right-clicking the main window and choosing Show Preview.)
 You might disable the preview to give you more space to work in the editor, and also to speed up file loading times.
 Oxygen XML's editor has a lot of panels that you can undock and rearrange as desired.

 In the code view, syntax highlighting colors different parts of the Markdown text to make it more readable.
-Even some code samples have syntax highlighting directly in the Markdown editor.
+Even some code languages have syntax highlighting directly in the Markdown editor.
 (The output has full syntax highlighting across code languages.)

 In the Project pane on the left, you can also switch to the DITA Map Manager to visually arrange your DITA map, which determines your sidebar navigation.
-The following screenshot shows how you can work directly with the DITA map using XML tags or by dragging and dropping the topics in the hierarchical arrangement using the DITA Maps Manager, which gives you a more visual tool to see how topics are nested.
+The following screenshot shows how you can either work directly with the DITA map using XML tags or by dragging and dropping the topics in the hierarchical arrangement using the DITA Maps Manager.
+The Manager gives you a more visual tool to see how topics are nested.

 <figure><img src="{{site.media}}/oxygenxml_dita_maps_manager.png " alt="DITA Maps Manager in OxygenXML" /><figcaption><b>Figure 2.</b>The DITA Maps Manager on the left lets you more easily arrange your topics into the sidebar hierarchy you want. </figcaption></figure>